Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 Lewis sat back and thought about it.
 "Man.
 What, like, take a trip back to Earth?
 See Cimbrean maybe?"

 "We have a lot of work to do here before we start testing the Coltainer.
-Everyone’s going to need to familiarize themselves with your design, with the nanofactory…" Nadeau circled a hand to indicate the thousand and one other things that needed to happen.
+Everyone’s going to need to familiarize themselves with your design, with the nanofactory..."
+Nadeau circled a hand to indicate the thousand and one other things that needed to happen.
 "Point is, this is about the only window of opportunity you could have to take a break.
-You’ve been out of touch for years…"
+You’ve been out of touch for years..."

 "Yeah man, I dig you.
 Thanks.
 But I’m cool where I am.
 Maybe if and when Lucy gets some leave, huh?"